happypeter/edocs/soho.md

 NOTE: limit the indentation to 3 levels.

 ## Design Guidelines
-- goal: My own flavor of Nordic/Scandi Style: Minimun+Simplicity+Functionality(from Nordic)+Portable+Modular+Techy(from Myself)
+- goal: My own flavor of Scandinavian Style: Minimun+Simplicity+Functionality(from Scandinavian)+Portable+Modular+Techy(from Myself)
   - minimum.
+Does a thing spark joy?
+  - Simplicity.
+Limit the details https://youtu.be/2A7kjGzICA8?t=107 'when you have just 5 colors in your home, that feels more peaceful'.
 Things(items/shapes/curves/colors) should not exist if they do not add up aesthetic or functional value.
 Prefer single color items like chairs, plates etc.
-  - Simplicity.
-Limit the details https://youtu.be/2A7kjGzICA8?t=107 'when you have just 5 colors in your home, that feels more peaceful'.
-  - functionality. simpler things are often more versatile。 you will be able to reuse them when upgrade your home over time, say, a simple table will be easily use for other purpose, a desk with lots of details won't fit in your new home.
+  - functionality. simpler things are often more versatile。 you will be able to reuse them when upgrade your home over time, say, a simple table will be easily use for other purpose, a desk with lots of details may not fit well in your new home.
 Expose kitchen to living room, expose kitchen items for easy pickup, because of the minimum you can still control visual clutter.
-Nordic people believe 'Practical can be beautiful', e.g a beautiful cutboard.
+Scandinavian people believe 'Practical can be beautiful', e.g a beautiful cutboard.
 They don't hide things in a cabinet.
 They don't buy decor, they hang their bicycles on the wall, they use clothes as decoration.
   - portable
     - no damage to the walls
     - all the furniture parts should be easily to carry by myself
   - modular
-    - furnatures should be very modular and extensible, easy to be replaced and upgraded on part each time.
+    - furnitures should be very modular and extensible, easy to be replaced and upgraded on part each time.
 I will use pipes to make the spaces restructable.
+    - also, think in systems, not each utility.
+For example, shoe storage is a problem I need to solve, think about how the shoe boxes with fit into the bigger $shelf_box_system.
+The system thinking is only possible, when I strive for strong standardization.
   - techy
     - have posters of github/google/code/editors , the theme is Coder's Home.
     - Unix Filesystem like org. say consider each container as a folder(a box), and tag names to it. e.g misc/ clothes/underwear/... have a beautiful filesystem hirachey so that things are easy to find. everything should have its home. everything is a box. folder should have walls(could be wall/table/phisical-box/thin-air), so that rooms won't look clustered.
-- What is Nordic Style?
+- What is Scandinavian Style?
-  - Why so white? because of the long winter in nordic countries, this style opts for bright open space, and the love of nature.
+  - Why so white? because of the long winter in Scandinavian countries, this style opts for bright open space, and the love of nature.
-    - try to keep white, really strong white, like this https://youtu.be/1A8d9aeUQlU?t=101, https://youtu.be/5IPL6OUnFw8?t=110 , when you have to use large piece of colors, try to use off-white, remember, green and wood and black are just decoration.
+    - try to keep white, really strong white, like this https://youtu.be/1A8d9aeUQlU?t=101, https://youtu.be/5IPL6OUnFw8?t=110 , remember, green and wood and black are just decoration.
 Room is based on beautiful white things with elegant curves.
 If you have to use colors, use pastels(for toys, I will use bright colors).
+  - make sure it is clutter free.
+Less is more, is essential part of the style.
   - blend Modern with Rustic https://youtu.be/XxgwI_OCAOU?t=223
     - https://youtu.be/D8QqL9CjHTQ?t=34
+  -  https://www.youtube.com/watch?v=qoT7P2iOkJU Scandinavian Interior Design | Defined and How to master it: There is a particular color palette that's associated with the Scandinavian decor and this includes the hue of grays, whites, browns and blanks.
+Peter Side Note: note the 's' after each color.
+I do use different whites for things, they works together.
+Brown is wood color, OK to have sth other than wood which is brown.
-  - What Define Nordic style? https://www.youtube.com/watch?v=lyjC_QYZdx4 NO.1 color palette - walls are typically paint in white colors - use wood/fur/texture to add more demensions to the space - use darker colors and thin lines - the minimumist commonly just use black+white+wood+plants as the palette.
-NO.2 Lighting - big windows white curtain - open spaces NO.3 Furniture - thin legs to avoid shade - always create spacious and airy feelings NO.4 Nature - lots of green - NO.5 Natural Materials - sheep skin/wool
+  - What Define Scandinavian style? https://www.youtube.com/watch?v=lyjC_QYZdx4 NO.1 color palette - walls are typically paint in white colors - use wood/fur/texture to add more demensions to the space - use darker colors and thin lines - the minimumist commonly just use black+white+wood+plants as the palette.
+NO.2 Lighting. big windows white curtain and open spaces NO.3 Furniture.
+Thin legs to avoid shade, always create spacious and airy feelings NO.4 Nature. lots of green and dry leaves NO.5 Natural Materials, sheep skin/wool
-  - Core value: of Nodic Design is go extreme on pragmatic functionality. https://www.bilibili.com/video/BV1Af4y197Ep Rule1: Don't spend money on the box.
+  - Core value: Scandinavian Design goes extreme on pragmatic functionality. https://www.bilibili.com/video/BV1Af4y197Ep Rule1: Don't spend money on the box.
 Nodic people don't want to spend money on the box(the house) style, all they want is white walls.
 Some nodic family has a bit classic style doors and wall decors, that is because that is old house, they don't want to spend money to change that.
 On the other hand, they spend a lot on furnitures.
 Because the walls are so simple, the furnitures become so outstanding.
-So Nodic mindset is the item must have good shape and color, simple enough so that they won't produce cluttered feelings, you don't have to buy furnitures designed by nordic people to have Nordic style.
+So Nodic mindset is the item must have good shape and color, simple enough so that they won't produce cluttered feelings, you don't have to buy furnitures designed by Scandinavian people to have Scandinavian style.
 The They love modular home, by changing the poistion of the furnitures and not touching the box, the house maybe switched to another life style.
 Rule2:  Push progmatic usefulness to the extreme.
 Design everything from it's functionality. e.g reuse ladders/stackofbooks/cart as nightstand. open closet is welcomed, simple and cheap, use a curtain to avoid visual clutter.
 Expose power cord and everything Rule3: Follow your heart, as long as it is not ugly.
-You are allowed to combine anything together as you want, free to mix in some classic furniture in your space, be creative show your own personality is encouraged. 'as long as you type in Nordic Style in taobao, you are betraying Nordic style'
+You are allowed to combine anything together as you want, free to mix in some classic furniture in your space, be creative show your own personality is encouraged. 'as long as you type in Scandinavian Style in taobao, you are betraying Scandinavian style'
 - Globals
   - white_box_size =  40cm*50cm*20cm
   - eveything white except there is a reason not to do so.
 For windows, white frame + white curtain = bright room + good background for my plants